-Agile product development is a philosophy that’s applied to software and product development.
+Agile product development is a philosophy that’s applied to PM software and product development.
 Scrum is its most used and popular framework.
 The product owner is the most important individual in the scrum framework.
-He/she is responsible for maximizing product value by defining product goals, product roadmap, and managing backlog.
+They are responsible for maximizing product value by defining product goals, product roadmap, and managing backlog.

 One of the main tasks that a product owner has to perform is backlog management.
 A product owner is an expert and experienced in the product being developed but there are times when things get too technical and the product owner needs the technical assistance for ordering, creating, and communicating backlog items.

 This technical need has introduced a new role called technical product owner.
 Being an optional and need-based role, a technical product owner works with the product owner and assists in managing technical aspects of the product development.

 So, what exactly a technical product owner does and how the role fits into the scrum team?